census-instrumentation/opencensus-specs/stats/DataAggregation.md

 The library SHOULD provide support for multiple types of Aggregations:
 * `Count`: counts the number of measurements recorded.
 * `Sum`: indicates that data collected and aggregated with this `Aggregation` will be summed up.
-* `Mean`: indicates that data collected and aggregated with this `Aggregation` will calculate the mean value.
 * `Max`: indicates that data collected and aggregated with this `Aggregation` will calculate the maximum value recorded.
 * `LastValue`: indicates that data collected and aggregated with this `Aggregation` will